 Acro is a form of dance that combines lyrical and traditional/contemporary forms of jazz with gymnastics, tumbling and acrobatic partner stunts.
 This class builds strength, flexibility and endurance.
 (Students should be prepared to do required strength and conditioning classes.)

 Gotta Dance offers quality dance instruction by an award-winning faculty.
 We pride ourselves in teaching classes that are inspiring and challenging, while supporting each student in a fun and positive environment!

-Our experienced staff teaches beginning- to advanced/competition-level classes to students who are ages two and older.
+Our experienced and professionally-trained staff teaches beginning- to advanced/competition-level classes to students who are ages two and older.
 We offer instruction in contemporary, improvisation, lyrical, ballet, pointe, creative movement, jazz, musical theater, tap, hip hop, acro, Bollywood, West African, and our newest addition, an acting class for dancers.
 We're also pleased to introduce a fitness program beginning this fall, which will include instruction in yoga, Pilates, and boot-camp style fitness.
 Some select yoga classes will be featured this August.

 Whether dancing at a local venue, convention/competitions, or our own recitals, we have a passion to perform!
 We would love for you to join our Gotta Dance family!

-When current owner Michelle Mejaski asked my husband and I to buy her successful dance studio, we felt honored, for a lack of better words.
+When founder Michelle Mejaski asked my husband and I to buy her successful dance studio, we felt honored, for a lack of better words.
 Initially shocked, we stepped back and reviewed our options in life.
 At that time, we had introduced our second child into the world.
 I had just completed my master's degree in teaching and had genuinely planned on being in the English Language Arts classroom.
 My husband, working seasonally as a manager at Sunriver, was driven to climb the ranks at the resort.
 Our eyes were set in a different direction.
 Was this the right time for a change in course?
 Maybe we were intended for something a little different...